Ethos & Values

 - A pride in fair and competitive, sporting participation in local and national competitions.

 - A recognised success in regular, ongoing support of a range of local and national charities.

-It is very important to us to excel in academically and offer a sense of community throughout the Academy and within the wider community in order to help our pupils to reach their full potential.
+It is very important to us to excel academically and offer a sense of community throughout the Academy and within the wider community in order to help our students to reach their full potential.
 The promotion of spiritual, moral, social and cultural development in particular raises confidence, self-esteem, motivation and leads to better learning.
-We are dedicated to empowering our pupils to be confident, healthy, happy and thoughtful people who are able to make informed choices and decisions.
+We are dedicated to empowering our students to be confident, healthy, happy and thoughtful people who are able to make informed choices and decisions.
 We are very proud of our Academy, its students and staff, and take every opportunity to celebrate its achievements and successes.
 We celebrate them through assemblies, our regular newsletter, prize giving evenings, our website, parental contact, and in the media.
-At the heart of everything we do is the belief that pupils need to enjoy their time at school and, when they leave, be prepared to live as independent a life as possible whilst being responsible citizens.
+At the heart of everything we do is the belief that students need to enjoy their time at school and, when they leave, be prepared to live as independent a life as possible whilst being responsible citizens.

 SMSC is evident in all areas of the Lancaster Academy; in classrooms and corridors, on our sports fields and in the way we interact with the Leicester community.